 6. Know what to do with jellyfish

-Most of the time, jellyfish are not dangerous, but they are annoying.
+Most of the time, jellyfish are not dangerous, but they are an annoying, common beach injury.
 It is always good to know what jellyfish live in the area where you intend to snorkel.
 If they are common, you may choose to snorkel with a full-body wetsuit* to minimise the risk of getting stung.
 If you get hurt, don’t panic: jellyfish stings can be painful, but many will only give you a skin reaction and pain.
 I did my scuba diving certification in a river full of jellyfish: it was uncomfortable but entirely safe.

 Going back to shore and following local and professional advice is always the safest option.